Nanotechnology for water purification

 There are many water purifiers available in the market which use different techniques like boiling, filtration, distillation, chlorination, sedimentation and oxidation.
 Currently nanotechnology plays a vital role in water purification techniques.
 Nanotechnology is the process of manipulating atoms on a nanoscale.
-In nanotechnology, nano membranes are used with the purpose of softening the water and removal of contaminants such as physical, biological and chemical contaminants.
-There are variety of techniques in nanotechnology which uses nano particles for providing safe drinking water with a high level of effectiveness.
+In nanotechnology, nanomembranes are used with the purpose of softening the water and removal of contaminants such as physical, biological and chemical contaminants.
+There are a variety of techniques in nanotechnology which uses nanoparticles for providing safe drinking water with a high level of effectiveness.
 Some techniques have become commercialized.

 For better water purification or treatment processes nanotechnology is preferred.
 Many different types of nanomaterials or nanoparticles are used in water treatment processes.
 Nanotechnology is useful in regards to remediation, desalination, filtration, purification and water treatment.